Legal reason for giving notice

 Your notice is publicly displayed in the register office for 28 days before the legal document which permits you to marry or form a civil partnership is issued.
 This is usually 29 days after the notice appointment.

 You may also need to give notice here if you plan to marry or form a civil partnership abroad.
-Please visit this page for more information.

-There are different rules for religious marriages and civil partnerships, or if either you or your partner is not a British or Irish national; please see further down this page for information.
+If either you or your partner is not a British or Irish national there are different rules too; please see further down this page for information.
 EEA refers to countries of the European Economic Area (plus Switzerland for the purposes of giving notice of marriage or civil partnership).